ferreira-tb/tauri-plugin-prevent-default/README.md

 }
 ```

-Install the JavaScript package with your preferred package manager:
+**OPTIONAL:** Install the JavaScript package with your preferred package manager:

 ```sh
 pnpm add tauri-plugin-prevent-default
 ```

+> Installing the JavaScript package is completely optional.
+Its only purpose is to provide a way to set simple listeners using JavaScript. `event:allow-listen` should be added to the capabilities file if you decide to use it.

 ## Usage